Licensed Practical Nurse, LPN

 General Summary of Position:

-Provides general nursing care to patients in MedStar Georgetown Physicians Group department, under the supervision of a physician or registered nurse.
-These functions are performed in accordance with all applicable laws and regulations and MedStar Georgetown University Hospital's philosophy, policies, procedures, and standards.
+Provides general nursing care to patients in Georgetown Physicians Group department, under the supervision of a physician or registered nurse.
+These functions are performed in accordance with all applicable laws and regulations and MedStar Georgetown University Hospital’s philosophy, policies, procedures, and standards.

-EDUCATION/TRAINING: High school graduate or equivalent GED.
+EDUCATION AND/OR TRAINING REQUIRED: High school graduate or equivalent GED.
 Graduate of an accredited school of practical nursing.

 EXPERIENCE: Prefer one year of work experience in a healthcare setting, preferably in an ambulatory care setting.

-KNOWLEDGE, SKILLS & ABILITIES: Knowledge of principles and skills needed for practical nursing to provide patient care and treatment.
+SPECIAL KNOWLEDGE/SKILLS/ABILITIES: Knowledge of principles and skills needed for practical nursing to provide patient care and treatment.
 Knowledge of examinations, diagnostic and treatment room procedures.
 Knowledge of medications and their effects on patients.
 Ability to calculate dosages as needed.
 Skill in administering a variety of treatments and medication, as directed.
 Ability to take vital signs and maintain records.
 Computer skills and aptitude, and prefer experience with EHR systems.
 Knowledge of common safety hazards and precautions to maintain a safe work environment.
 Good interpersonal skills to establish and maintain effective working relationships with patient, medical staff and the public.
 Ability to react calmly and effectively in emergency situations.

 Consideration will be given to an appropriate combination of education/training and experience.

 Performs general nursing care to patients, as assigned, including blood pressure checks, urine checks, weights, lab requisitions, finger sticks, and calculation/administration of prescribed medications, according to MGUH and GPG policies and procedures.